Illyen/stylus/README.md

-# stylus
+# Make Wikis great again

-Collection of useful (to me at least) Styles for e.g. Stylus Addon on Firefox
+Collection of useful (to me at least) Styles for e.g. Stylus Addon on Firefox, to improve readability and mask useless clutter